canastro/helianthus-project/README.md

         -

     - Gallery
-        - Use packery or isotope
         - Layout: the browsing of photos (group/filter by category/tag/name/setup)
+        - FE/BE: Show only active photos

     - Photo:
         - FE: Next/previous photo